Technology Tales

 30th September 2019

-The first thing to do is ensure that the Parallel::ForkManager module is called by your script and having the following line near the top will do just that.
+The first thing to do is ensure that the Parallel::ForkManager module is called by your script; having the line of code presented below near the top of the file will do just that.
 Without this step, the script will not be able to find the required module by itself and errors will be generated.

 use Parallel::ForkManager;

 Then, the maximum number of threads needs to be specified.
 While that can be achieved using a simple variable declaration, the following line reads this from the command used to invoke the script.
 It even tells a forgetful user what they need to do in its own terse manner.
 Here $0 is the name of the script and N is the number of threads.
-Not all these threads will get used and processing capacity will limit how many actually are in use so there is less chance of overwhelming a CPU.
+Not all these threads will get used and processing capacity will limit how many actually are in use, which means that there is less chance of overwhelming a CPU.

 my $forks = shift or die "Usage: $0 N\n";